cuff-links/mongo/Replication-Internals.md

 The sending node's `TopologyCoordinator` then looks at the response and decides the next action to take: no action, priority takeover, or reconfig,

-The `ReplicationCoordinator` then updates the `SlaveInfo` for the receiving node with its most recently acquired optimes.
+The `ReplicationCoordinator` then updates the `SlaveInfo` for the receiving node with its most recently acquired OpTimes.

-If the sending node is primary, this updates the commit point if the sending node sees that a majority of its nodes have reached a newer optime.
+If the sending node is primary, this updates the commit point if the sending node sees that a majority of its nodes have reached a newer OpTime.
 Any threads blocking on a writeConcern are woken up to check if they now fulfill their requested writeConcern.

 The next heartbeat is scheduled and then the next action set by the `TopologyCoordinator` is executed.